Antisemitism in Turkey: Jews and antisemitism in the Ottoman Empire

 In the same year, the Damascus affair took place, in which Jews were accused of the ritual murder of father Thomas, a Franciscan friar from the Island of Sardinia and his Greek servant, Ibrahim Amarah.
 Four members of the Jewish community died under torture, and the matter resulted in international outrage.
-British politician Sir Moses Montefiore intervened to clear the remaining imprisoned Jews and persuaded Sultan Abdulmecid I to issue a decree on 6 November 1840, declaring that blood libel accusations is a slander against Jews and to be prohibited throughout the Ottoman Empire.
+British politician Sir Moses Montefiore intervened to clear the remaining imprisoned Jews and persuaded Sultan Abdülmecid I to issue a decree on 6 November 1840, declaring that blood libel accusations is a slander against Jews and to be prohibited throughout the Ottoman Empire.
 The decree read:

 "We cannot permit the Jewish nation... to be vexed and tormented upon accusations, which have not the least foundation in truth..."

-In 1866, with the resumption of cases of blood libel, the Sultan Abdülaziz issued a firman, according to which the Jews were declared to be under his protection.
-Orthodox clergy limited such accusations thereafter, but another known case of blood libel happened in 1875 in Aleppo, but the alleged victim of the murder – the Armenian boy – was soon found alive and well.
+In 1866, with the resumption of cases of blood libel, the Sultan Abdulaziz issued a firman, according to which the Jews were declared to be under his protection.
+Orthodox clergy limited such accusations thereafter.
+Another known case of blood libel happened in 1875 in Aleppo, but the alleged victim of the murder—an Armenian boy—was soon found alive and well.

-In the second half of the 19th century the Ottoman Empire initiated the Tanzimat reforms aimed at aligning the rights among its subjects regardless of ethnic origin and religion.
+In the second half of the 19th century, the Ottoman Empire initiated the Tanzimat reforms aimed at aligning the rights among its subjects regardless of ethnic origin and religion.
 These transformations positively affected the Jews, who finally acquired equal rights.
 In the beginning of the 20th century, the Jewish population in the Empire had reached 400–500,000 people.
-In 1887 there were five Jewish members in the Ottoman Parliament.
+In 1887, there were five Jewish members in the Ottoman Parliament.
 However, actual equality under the law was not achieved by Jews until much later.

-With the appearance of Zionism in late 19th century, the attitude of Ottoman authorities towards Jews began losing its traditional tolerance, thus marking the first signs of modern Turkish antisemitism.
+With the appearance of Zionism in the late 19th century, the attitude of Ottoman authorities towards Jews began losing its traditional tolerance, thus marking the first signs of modern Turkish antisemitism.
 There were also conflicts with local Muslims, especially in the area of present-day Israel.
-Towards the end of the 19th century, the Arab population protested against the increasing Jewish presence in Palestine, resulting in a ban in 1892 to all land sales to foreigners.
+Towards the end of the 19th century, the Arab population protested against the increasing Jewish presence in Palestine, resulting in a ban in 1892 on all land sales to foreigners.
 Jews were forbidden to settle in Palestine or live in Jerusalem, regardless of whether they were subjects of the Empire or foreigners.
 Hostility to Jews grew with the increase in numbers of Jews in the region, and there was a major pogrom in Jaffa in March 1908, in which the Arab population participated and resulted in 13 people being seriously injured, several of whom died later.
 The local government was sacked.

-During World War I Jews were persecuted by the Ottoman Empire, as the Ottomans accused Jews of being British and Russian spies, greatly affecting the Aliyah and Yishuv community.
-Subsequently, the Ottomans issued the Tel Aviv and Jaffa deportation, in which thousands of Jews were expelled or died.
+During World War I, Jews were persecuted by the Ottoman Empire, as the Ottomans accused Jews of being British and Russian spies, greatly affecting the Aliyah and Yishuv community.
+Subsequently, the Ottomans issued the 1917 Jaffa deportation, in which thousands of Jews were expelled or died.

-During the Greco-Turkish War of 1919–1922 the Jewish communities in Western Anatolia and Eastern Thrace were persecuted by the Greeks, and a pogrom occurred in Corlu.
+During the Greco-Turkish War of 1919–1922, the Jewish communities in Western Anatolia and Eastern Thrace were persecuted by the Greeks, and a pogrom occurred in Çorlu.